paulrobertlloyd/paulrobertlloyd-v3/source/essays/_pages/dissertation-07.markdown

 New captions for programme start times were introduced, where four squares were centred on screen, the first three containing an image relating to the programme, whilst the last contained the 4 in its square.
 It was also around this time that idents for use during daytime were introduced, and saw the square coloured to complement its background (an orange square on blue, and red on green).

-{% figure class:'figure--4up', caption:'Figure 21: All presentation carried the logo in the same position on screen' %}
+{% figure 4up "Figure 21: All presentation carried the logo in the same position on screen" %}
 ![Channel 4 'Lines' next-up caption, 1999](/assets/images/essays/dissertation/figure-21a.png)
 ![Channel 4 'Lines' holding caption, 2000](/assets/images/essays/dissertation/figure-21b.png)
 ![Channel 4 'Lines' information caption, 2000](/assets/images/essays/dissertation/figure-21c.png)